ActivitySim/activitysim/docs/examples.rst

 Chunk size
 ^^^^^^^^^^

-The ``chunk_size`` is the number of doubles (64-bit numbers) in a chunk of a choosers table.
-It is approximately the number of rows times the number of columns.
-If set to zero, no chunking will be performed.
-If there is a chunk size setting, dynamic chunking will start out using the estimated number of rows per chunk calculation performed by the various submodels but will adjust the number of chooser rows per chunk in light of how much memory is actually used by the chunk iteration.

-Dynamic chunking will do its best to adjust chunks to hit the specified chunk size, not the available memory.
-So if the chunk size setting is too high, it will do its best to adjust the number of rows per chunk to achieve that mark, even if there is not enough RAM to accommodate it.
-Therefore, the user needs to set a guestimated chunk_size and adjust it upwards or downwards according to the observed memory footprint activitysim leaves relative to the available resources.
+The ``chunk_size`` is the approximate amount of RAM for the chooser chunk size in gigabytes for batch processing choosers across all processes.
+It is specified in bytes, for example ``chunk_size: 500_000_000_000`` is 500 GB.
+If set to ``0`` then no chunking will be performed and ActivitySim will attempt to solve all the choosers at once across all the processes.
+Chunking is required when all the chooser data required to process all the choosers cannot fit within the available RAM and so ActivitySim must split the set of choosers into batches and then process the batches in sequence.
+More information on chunking is at :ref:`chunk_in_detail`.

 Logging
 ^^^^^^^